 Register to Vote

-How to Vote
+How to Vote on Washington State

 Vote by Mail

-- To find an official ballot drop box, visit he website for your County Auditor or check your registration address at VoteWA.gov.
+- To find an official ballot drop box, visit the website for your County Auditor or check your registration address at VoteWA.gov.
 The list of ballot drop boxes open for an election will be available about 30 days prior to election day.

 Ballot security